 - Most significant landmark – Rancho Guajome Adobe

-- Best activity for adults – Temecula Wine Country
+- Activity for adults – Temecula Wine Country

-- Best food – Belching Beaver Brewery Tavern & Grill
+- Place to eat – Belching Beaver Brewery Tavern & Grill

-- Best all-around accommodation – Ayres Hotel Vista Carlsbad
+- Place to stay – Ayres Hotel Vista Carlsbad

 1. Rancho Buena Vista Adobe